 What does APR mean?

-How does it work?
+How does APR work?

-APRs provides a clearer understanding of what you’ll repay including all additional fees.
-For example, if you take out a personal loan with us for £7,500 at 3.2% APR over a term of 60 months, the total amount payable will be £8,117,40 or £135.29 per month.
+For example, let’s say you want to take out a personal loan with us for £7,500 at 6.4% APR over a term of 60 months.
+As we don’t charge additional fees, you will only need to repay interest costs so the total amount payable will be £8,745, or £145.75 per month.